Looking to have the ‘craic’ or learn a new language in 2019? A visit to the Wimbledon Irish centre could be right up your alley.

 I went along to an open night hosted by Conradh na Gaeilge (an NGO that promotes the Irish language worldwide) to see how the language is being kept alive in south London.

-On entering the building I was given a warm welcome by James McDonald, families officer for Conradh na Gaeilge.
-I asked him why promoting the Irish language in south London was something he felt was relevant in 2019.
+I was given a warm welcome by James McDonald, families officer for Conradh na Gaeilge, and asked him why promoting the Irish language in south London was something he felt was relevant in 2019.

 “There is huge demand around the city for beginners classes, they always sell out a month before they start,” he said.